nuest/o2r-UI/README.md

 docker-compose --file o2r-UI/ui/docker-compose-local-microservices.yml up
 ```

-**Installing new packages**
+### Installing new packages from npm

-After you installed further packages from [npm](https://www.npmjs.com/), you have to rebuild the container.
+After you installed further packages from [npm](https://www.npmjs.com/), you have to rebuild the development container.
 The easiest way to do this are these two commands:

 ```bash
 docker-compose down -v
 docker-compose up --build
 ```

 After the build the packages are available to use.

 ## Create a release